AARP Hearing Center

 LOW-INCOME ASSISTANCE PROGRAMS: GENERAL: Policy

-Policymakers should streamline and coordinate application procedures among different public-benefit programs.
+Policymakers should streamline and coordinate application and recertification procedures among different public-benefit programs.
 Recipients of assistance from one program should be informed about and automatically enrolled in all programs for which they qualify.

-Older Medicaid beneficiaries not residing in institutional settings should be automatically enrolled in Supplemental Nutrition Assistance Program (SNAP) if they meet the criteria (see also Medicaid).
+Older Medicaid beneficiaries not residing in institutional settings should be automatically enrolled in the Supplemental Nutrition Assistance Program (SNAP) if they meet the criteria.

 Eligible beneficiaries should be automatically recertified to prevent loss of benefits.
 This should be done using data from other government benefit programs when feasible.